sigstore/docs/content/en/cosign/hardware-based-tokens.md

 To verify this, retrieve the manufacturer's CA.
 See [here](https://developers.yubico.com/yubico-piv-tool/Attestation.html) for instructions from Yubico.

-This certificate can be validated with `openssl` or another tooling:
+This certificate can be validated with `openssl` or other tooling:

 ```shell
 # Obtained from https://developers.yubico.com/PIV/Introduction/piv-attestation-ca.pem